TomGeorgi/PSS-Documentation/README.md

 ## How to use this repository

-If you want to use this repository please go to the template and read the Tutorial in the **Readme**.
+If you want to use this repository please go to the template branch and follow the instructions for setup your own **Continuous Integration**.